alpyre/Sevgi_Engine/README.md

 Sevgi Engine code is suitable to be compiled with any Amiga compiler.
 Makefiles for SAS/C and gcc are provided and these compilers are tested to work.
 It includes and uses SDI_headers, so (hopefully) it is compiler agnostic.

 [^2]:These toolchains should be built using MUI and CGX prefixes of course.
-[^3]:Since this source includes and utilizes SDI_headers, it can be compiled also for MorphOS and AmigaOS4 targets, yet these two are not tested to work.
+[^3]:Since this source includes and utilizes SDI_headers, it can be compiled also for MorphOS and AmigaOS4 targets, yet these two are not tested.

 ### Templates
 Sevgi Editor comes with some ready to compile and run game templates from different genres which demonstrates its features using some free assets.